SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts: Benchmark Setup

 \subsection{Baseline Models}

-We provide a comprehensive range of machine learning methods, adapted to our conditioned simulation task, organized by their capacity to model interactions across different spatial scales:
+We provide a range of machine learning methods, adapted to our conditioned simulation task, organized by their capacity to model interactions across different scales:

-\emph{Global context models} such as PointNet \cite{qi2017pointnet} incorporate global information into local Multi-Layer Perceptrons (MLPs) by summarizing features of all input points by aggregation into a global representation, which is then shared among nodes.
-Recognizing the necessity of \emph{local information} when dealing with complex meshes and structures, we include GraphSAGE \cite{graphsage}, a proven \ac{GNN} architecture \cite{scarselli2009graph, battaglia2018relational} already used in other mesh based tasks \cite{meshgraphnet, bonnet2022airfrans}.
-However, large scale applications of \acp{GNN} are challenging due to computational expense \cite{alkin2024upt} and issues like oversmoothing \cite{oversmoothing}.
-Finally, to overcome these limitations, we employ \emph{attention based models} \cite{attention}.
+\emph{Global context models} such as PointNet \citep{qi2017pointnet} incorporate global information into local Multi-Layer Perceptrons (MLPs) by summarizing features of all input points by aggregation into a global representation, which is then shared among nodes.
+Recognizing the necessity of \emph{local information} when dealing with complex meshes and structures, we include GraphSAGE \citep{graphsage}, a proven \ac{GNN} architecture \citep{scarselli2009graph, battaglia2018relational}.
+However, large scale applications of \acp{GNN} are challenging due to computational expense \citep{alkin2024upt} and issues like oversmoothing \citep{oversmoothing}.
+Finally, to overcome these limitations, we employ \emph{attention based models} \citep{attention}.
 These models typically scale better with the number of points, and integrate both global and local information enabling stronger long-range interactions and greater expressivity.
-We include Transolver \cite{wu2024Transolver}, a modern neural operator Transformer.
+We include Transolver \citep{wu2024Transolver}, a modern neural operator Transformer.

-As an alternative categorization, baselines can also be classified by input-output pairings into \textit{point-to-point} and \textit{latent} approaches.
-The former explicitly encodes nodes, while the latter represents the underlying fields in a latent space and requires queries to retrieve nodes.
-All previously mentioned models are \textit{point-to-point}, and as an example of a latent field method, we include \ac{UPT} \cite{alkin2024upt, furst2025upt} . \acp{UPT} are designed for large scale problems and offer favorable scaling on large meshes through latent field modeling; however they are better suited for static-mesh scenarios, as they are lacking the notion of point and don't handle deformations out-of-the-box.
-Therefore we benchmark this approach only on the \textit{heatsink design} dataset.
+As an alternative categorization, baselines can also be classified by input-output pairings, into \textit{point-to-point} and \textit{latent} approaches.
+The former explicitly encodes nodes, while the latter represents the underlying fields in a latent space, and optionally requires queries to retrieve nodes.
+While all previously mentioned models are \textit{point-to-point}, we also include \ac{UPT} \citep{alkin2024upt, furst2025upt} and \ac{GINO} \cite{li2023gino}, as examples of latent field methods.
+Both methods are designed for large problems, offering favorable scaling on big meshes through latent field modeling.
+Therefore, we benchmark them on the \textit{heatsink design} dataset.
+The main difference is that \ac{GINO}'s latent space is constrained to a regular grid, where it operates in the \textit{frequency} domain. \ac{UPT}, in contrast, learns in an unconstrained latent space.
+We provide implementational details of all architectures in \cref{app:model_architectures}.